apache/pdfbox/README.txt

 Apache PDFBox <http://pdfbox.apache.org/>
 ===================================================

-PDFBox is an open source Java library for working with PDF documents.
+The Apache PDFBox library is an open source Java tool for working with PDF documents.
 This project allows creation of new PDF documents, manipulation of existing documents and the ability to extract content from documents.
 PDFBox also includes several command line utilities.
 PDFBox is published under the Apache License, Version 2.0.